c4pt000/self-drying-air-sink/README.md

- randomly every 10 minutes when either the bathroom is empty with no motion in the bathroom with a motion sensor as an air hockey table design for the counter top
+ randomly every 10 minutes when either the bathroom is empty with no motion in the bathroom with a motion sensor as an
+Indicator to activate when there is no
+Movement in the room
+air hockey table design for the counter top
 Where the air will exit out of the counter top
 For 2 minutes every 10 minutes when there is no